Susanna-Salata/pocket-memory/readme.txt

 v.0.0.1
-In App you can find fresh news, sport news, currency and actual wwhether In home page shows litle presentation, four columns whith different data and short team description Yuo can see bigger presentation if you need, just press the button Presentation If you press Signup you open login page.
+In App you can find fresh news, sport news, currency and actual wwhether In home page shows litle presentation, four columns whith different data and short team description You can see bigger presentation if you need, just press the button Presentation If you press Signup you open login page.
 Here you have two form, for new user - registration form and singin form for a active user.
 After sing in you come back on home page, but now you can use more functions in sidebar on top of page.
 You can create, edit and delete contacts on contact page.
 Create notes on notes page and download or upload files on Dropbox server.